 It may sound simple, just google web designer or branding and you will find a huge amount of studios that you can turn to.
 But, between the budget you have in mind and finding the designer that shares your style, you can end up frustrated or even worst, working with someone who doesn’t get you.

-Before you take the plunge, here are 5 things you need to consider to choose a web designer.
+Before you take the plunge, here are 5 things you need to consider before you choose a web designer.

 1. Take your time to research